Point Danger Light

 Point Danger Light, also known as the Captain Cook Memorial Light, is an active lighthouse located on Point Danger, a headland between Coolangatta and Tweed Heads, marking the border between Queensland and New South Wales, Australia.
 It lays claim to be the first lighthouse in the world to experiment with laser as a light source.

 History

 Point Danger Light was the third of a group of seven concrete towers erected between 1964 and 1979 in Queensland, in order of erection Cape Capricorn Light, New Caloundra Light, itself, New Burnett Heads Light, Fitzroy Island Light, Point Cartwright Light and Archer Point Light.
 Constructed in 1971, it commemorates the bicentennial of Captain Cook's first voyage, and specifically the voyage along the east coast of Australia in 1770.
 It was first exhibited on 18 April 1971.

 The original light source was an experimental laser-based light, and the lighthouse may very well be the first in the world to experiment with this light source.
-However, the experiment failed, and the light source was replaced in 1975 by a regular electric lamp.
+However, the experiment failed.
+The laser was too narrow to be easily seen by ships.
+The light source was replaced in 1975 by a regular electric lamp.